Nerve Decompression & Grafting

 Nerve decompression and nerve transplants are commonplace in the treatment of arm or leg paralysis, and can restore function to a previously paralyzed muscle or group of muscles.
-At The Institute for Advanced Reconstruction in New Jersey, our physicians have pioneered world-class treatment for phrenic nerve injury in order to reverse the diaphragm paralysis.
-Since 2007, we have performed roughly two hundred phrenic nerve decompressions and phrenic nerve transplants for the treatment of phrenic nerve injuries, and have been successful at reversing diaphragm paralysis in the vast majority of those treated.
+At The Institute for Advanced Reconstruction in New Jersey, our physician, Dr. Matthew Kaufman has pioneered world-class treatment for phrenic nerve injury in order to reverse diaphragm paralysis.
+Since 2007, he has performed over 425 phrenic nerve decompressions and transplants for the treatment of phrenic nerve injuries, and has been successful at reversing diaphragm paralysis in the vast majority of those treated.

 We now receive requests for treatment both nationally and internationally, and routinely have patients visiting us from remote locations.
 Correspondence with patients following their phrenic nerve surgery has indicated significant improvements in physical functioning, such as regaining the ability to exercise.
 In addition, many patients report a reversal of sleeping difficulties related to the diaphragm paralysis.